Rushyo/VindicateTool/README.md

 * 8 - Detected a WPAD (Web Proxy Auto-Detection) service at a spoofed* location.
 * 11 - Detected an SMB (Server Message Block) service at a spoofed* location.
 * 6 - Received a spoofed* response to a name lookup.

+A full list can be found [on the wiki](https://github.com/Rushyo/VindicateTool/wiki/Event-IDs).

 ### Notes